 Provisional staffing round

-In September each year, we send your board of trustees a notice with our prediction of your school’s roll for the coming year and your provisional entitlement staffing.
+In September each year, we send your board a notice with our prediction of your school’s roll for the coming year and your provisional entitlement staffing.

 Your provisional staffing is an assured minimum for the coming year (also known as assured staffing).

-If your entitlement notice identifies a reduction in staffing then your board of trustees may need to conduct a needs analysis before disestablishing a position(s).
+If your entitlement notice identifies a reduction in staffing then your board may need to conduct a needs analysis before disestablishing a position(s).

 For area, composite and secondary schools